gradle/gradle/design-docs/jdk9-support.md

 ## Story: Java library API references the APIs of other libraries

-- For a given library, Dependency DSL allows any library dependency to be exported in the library API.
+- For a given library, Dependency DSL allows the library to declare an API dependency on any other library.
-- When library B is exported by library A, then the API of A includes the API of B, and so the API of both A and B is visible to consumers of A at compile time.
+- When library A declares an API dependency on library B, then the API of A includes the API of B, and so the APIs of both A and B are visible to consumers of A at compile time.
-- APIs of exported libraries are resolved transitively
+- APIs of referenced libraries are resolved transitively.

 Given the example: